heindl/goethe/README.md

 *v0.0.1* | *September 25, 2018*
 #### Statically generate a github flavored README.md from a Go module.

-Goethe parses your module directory for license, installation and command data, and generates a Github README.md file.
+Goethe parses your module directory for license, installation and command data, and generates a README.md file.

 It is **very unstable** right now.